jlehtoma/2015-11-10-idiv-dplyr-tidyr/README.md

 reshaped using package `tidyr`
 * Show how data manipulation in R can be made more efficient using package `dplyr`

-**NOTE** that in 90 mins we have barely time to scratch these topics, so the best possible outcome is that the participants are aware of them and can start exploring the topics and packages in more detail.

 ### Description